izzthegreat/WIN-Class-Repo/Sprint-1-Retro.md

 It was amazing, as always, to see the final output after working so hard to getthing working and overcoming hurdles.

-Can't wait for my new team and the next sprint.
+Can't wait for my new team and the next sprint!